Advances in technology and data analytics creating new-look marketers

 “For teams wanting to get the year off to a good start, upskill and be inspired by some of the best practitioners in the business, Data Day will deliver,” said Martens.

-Highlights of Data Day 2019 include Steve Lesnard, Former VP Global Brand Marketing at Nike (US), Zoher Karu, Managing Director, Head of Data & Analytics at Citbank (APAC) and Vladka Kazda, Chief Customer Officer at Carsales.
+Highlights of Data Day 2019 include Steve Lesnard, Former VP Global Brand Marketing at Nike (US), Zoher Karu, Managing Director, Head of Data & Analytics at Citbank (APAC), Sebastian Henrici, Head of Partnerships & Solutions at Google and Vladka Kazda, Chief Customer Officer at Carsales.
 They will be supported by 14 other speakers discussing how data and analytics can deliver on business objectives.

 Steve Lesnard’s keynote address will be a masterclass on how to build a lasting brand by using data insights to truly deliver on customer expectations.